seb-orellana/data-business-product-management/README.md

 Developed during my first year of university.
 It uses basic file I/O and manual data parsing techniques.

 ### `v2-upgrade/`
-A slighly better version of the original code.
-The code now uses libraries to enhance use, allowing for the creation of a GUI and a better management of the data.
-Furthermmore, the code has been separated in multiple .py to avoid the clutter of lines in a single file.

-There are more possible upgrades, however, there are no plans to applying them soon.

 ---